bbauska/W3Cx-5of5/README.md

 height="3.559615048118985in"}

 Look at this object named "book": book.title ...
-Le Petit Prince and book\[\'title\'\] will give exactly the same result.Why would you use this notation for accessing properties?
+Le Petit Prince and book&lbrack;&apos;title&apos;&rbrack; will give exactly the same result.Why would you use this notation for accessing properties?

-It\'s because in some cases you can have property names that include spaces or that start with a number.
+It&apos;s because in some cases you can have property names that include spaces or that start with a number.

 ![](./images/image446.png){width="6.0in"
 height="3.559615048118985in"}

-For example, if I write this: book\[\'1stPublication\'\] as an index, it works.
-And if I type the object book, I can see that I defined the property that is named \"1stPublication.
+For example, if I write this: book&lbrack;&apos;1stPublication&apos;&rbrack; as an index, it works.
+And if I type the object book, I can see that I defined the property that is named &quot;1stPublication.

 ![](./images/image447.png){width="6.5in" height="3.85625in"}

-But if I use the \'.\' notation, and if I try to set this property, it\'s invalid because the property name when used with the \'.\' notation cannot start with a number.
-It\'s the same if we\'ve got property names that contain spaces like \'date of publication'.
-I can define a property that has spaces in its name using brackets but not using the \'.\' notation.
+But if I use the &apos;.&apos; notation, and if I try to set this property, it&apos;s invalid because the property name when used with the &apos;.&apos;
+notation cannot start with a number.
+It&apos;s the same if we&apos;ve got property names that contain spaces like &apos;date of publication'.
+I can define a property that has spaces in its name using brackets but not using the &apos;.&apos; notation.

-The bracket notation can also be useful when you\'ve got the name of the property in a variable.
-For example, I\'ve got in the variable named "key", the "title" property name.
-And I want to access \"book.title", except that in that case the name of the property is the value of the "key" variable.
+The bracket notation can also be useful when you&apos;ve got the name of the property in a variable.
+For example, I&apos;ve got in the variable named "key", the "title" property name.
+And I want to access &quot;book.title", except that in that case the name of the property is the value of the "key" variable.

 ![](./images/image448.png){width="6.5in" height="3.85625in"}

 I type key ="name" ... "book2" that is an object with the name.
-I can type \"book2.key3", it\'s exactly the same as typing "book2.name".
+I can type &quot;book2.key3", it&apos;s exactly the same as typing "book2.name".
 You can also have objects that contain objects.
 The "book2" object, here, has the property name author that in turn is an object.
 It uses brackets and a pair of property values.
-In that case, you can chain the \'.\' operator to access the sub-properties. "book2.author" is an object, "book2.author.familyName" will access the "familyName" property of the author object that is a property of "book2".
+In that case, you can chain the &apos;.&apos;
+operator to access the sub-properties. "book2.author" is an object, "book2.author.familyName" will access the "familyName" property of the author object that is a property of "book2".
 And it gives "heller" here.

-\<end of transcript video 4.2.2 above\>
+&lt;end of transcript video 4.2.2 above&gt;

 <h5>Source code of the example in the above lesson</h5>